shapely/shapely/docs/migration.rst

     ShapelyDeprecationWarning: Setting the 'coords' to mutate a Geometry in place is deprecated, and will not be possible any more in Shapely 2.0

-and starting with version 2.0.0, all geometry objects will become immutable .
-As a consequence, they will also become hashable and therefore usable as, for example, dictionary keys).
+and starting with version 2.0.0, all geometry objects will become immutable.
+As a consequence, they will also become hashable and therefore usable as, for example, dictionary keys.

 **How do I update my code?** There is no direct alternative for mutating the coordinates of an existing geometry, except for creating a new geometry